crn1/planeta-documentation/customization.md

 - **Excerpt**: More accurately, excerpt length
 - **Containers**: Main and Post container width
-- **Loading Page**: Which is inegrated into Planeta Theme by default, but it's usage is discuraged.
+- **Loading Page**: Which is integrated into Planeta Theme by default, but its usage is discouraged.
 Only enable loading page if you really need to
-- **404 (Not Found) Page**: You can edit all of it's content here
+- **404 (Not Found) Page**: You can edit all of its content here
 - **Related Posts**: If enabled, they are displayed at the bottom of the posts
 - **Post/Page Appearance Posts**: Appearance of all other pages on your website
-- **Contact Form**: Which is integrated to Planeta by default.
-To enable display of the contact form you need to enable it in ***Customize*** > ***Frontpage Layout***
+- **Contact Form**: This is integrated to Planeta by default.
+To enable the display of the contact form you need to enable it in ***Customize*** > ***Frontpage Layout***
 - **Buttons Appearance**: Such as border/link style and width